Joran van der Sloot: 2010 charges in the United States

-Around 29 March 2010, Van der Sloot allegedly contacted John Q. Kelly, Beth Holloway's legal representative, with an offer to reveal the location of Natalee's body and the circumstances surrounding her death for an advance of $25,000 against a total of $250,000.
+Around March 29, 2010, Van der Sloot allegedly contacted John Q. Kelly, Beth Holloway's legal representative, with an offer to reveal the location of Natalee's body and the circumstances surrounding her death for an advance of $25,000 against a total of $250,000.
 Kelly said that he secretly went to Aruba in April to meet with Van der Sloot, who was desperate for money, and gave him $100.
 Kelly notified the FBI, which set up a sting operation with the Aruban authorities.

-On 10 May, Van der Sloot allegedly accepted the sum of $15,000 by wire transfer to his account in the Netherlands, following a cash payment of $10,000 that was videotaped by undercover investigators in Aruba.
+On May 10, Van der Sloot allegedly accepted the sum of $15,000 by wire transfer to his account in the Netherlands, following a cash payment of $10,000 that was videotaped by undercover investigators in Aruba.
 In exchange, Van der Sloot told Kelly that his father buried Holloway's remains in the foundation of a house.
 Authorities determined that this information was false, because the house had not yet been built at the time of Holloway's disappearance.
 Van der Sloot later e‑mailed Kelly that he lied about the house.
 Beth Holloway was shocked that the FBI did not promptly file extortion charges against Van der Sloot, allowing him to leave freely with the money to Bogotá on his way to Lima.
-The FBI and the office of the U.S. Attorney contended that the case had not yet been sufficiently developed.
+The FBI and the office of the U.S. Attorney contended that the case had not yet been sufficiently developed to enable filing the charges.

-On 3 June 2010, the U.S. District Court of Northern Alabama charged Van der Sloot with extortion and wire fraud.
+On June 3, 2010, the U.S. District Court of Northern Alabama charged Van der Sloot with extortion and wire fraud.
 U.S. Attorney Joyce White Vance issued an arrest warrant through Interpol to have him prosecuted in the United States.
-On 4 June, at the request of the U.S. Justice Department, Dutch authorities raided and confiscated items from two homes in the Netherlands, one of them belonging to reporter Jaap Amesz, who had previously interviewed Van der Sloot and claimed knowledge of his criminal activities.
-Aruban investigators used information gathered from the extortion case to launch a new search at a beach, but no new evidence was found.
-Aruba's Solicitor-General said they would not seek Van der Sloot's extradition to Aruba.
-On 30 June, a federal grand jury formally indicted Van der Sloot of the two charges.
-The indictment filed with the U.S. District Court seeks the forfeiture of the $25,100 that had been paid to Van der Sloot.
+On June 4, at the request of the U.S. Justice Department, Dutch authorities raided and confiscated items from two homes in the Netherlands, one of them belonging to reporter Jaap Amesz, who had previously interviewed Van der Sloot, and who claimed knowledge of his criminal activities.

+Aruban investigators used information gathered from the extortion case to perform a new search at a beach, but no new evidence was found.
+Aruba's Solicitor-General's office stated they would not seek Van der Sloot's extradition to Aruba.
+On June 30, a U.S. federal grand jury formally indicted Van der Sloot on the two charges.
+The indictment, filed with the U.S. District Court, sought the forfeiture of the $25,100 that had been paid to Van der Sloot.

-In an interview published by De Telegraaf on 6 September 2010, Van der Sloot admitted to the extortion plot, stating: "I wanted to get back at Natalee's family.
+In an interview published by De Telegraaf on September 6, 2010, Van der Sloot admitted to the extortion plot, stating: "I wanted to get back at Natalee's family.
 Her parents have been making my life tough for five years."
-His attorney said that his client was not paid for the interview and suggested that "maybe there were some mistakes in the translation."
+His attorney said that his client was not paid for the interview, and suggested instead that "maybe there were some mistakes in the translation."